ubasellini/EDSD2020-population-projections/README.md

     - stable population

 ## Acknowledgments
 I thank my EDSD professor Guy J. Abel for teaching a wonderful course in 2016.
 The materials of this course are inspired by his classes and Chapter 6 of Preston et al. (2001).
-Special thanks also to Marília R. Nepomuceno for providing me with useful suggestions.
+Special thanks also to Marília R. Nepomuceno and Heather Booth for providing me with useful suggestions.

 ## References